 If corrosion occurs in metal pipes, the pipes might start leaking over time.
 In the vernacular this is also called „pitting corrosion“, although this is not really correct.
 It is the case, if a pit builds on the inside of the pipe or machine.

 Pitting corrosion is usually the result of galvanic corrosion.
 This occurs when two different metals and water come together as electrolytes.
 This creates charges – like in a battery, electrons flow.
 The result is a small pit.
 The electrons flow from the base metal to the noble metal and produce the pitting.

 Why and how?

 Very often pitting starts, if impurities such as iron particles, enter into a water system.
 If the iron particle meet a nobler metal, as copper alloy or stainless steel.
 These iron particles form many small galvanic elements in small areas.
 The corrosion starts immediately and produce pitting.
 The material of the pipe is not essential, whether copper, aluminium alloy, stainless steel or iron.
 The decisive factor is the potential difference, between the pipe material and the foreign particle.

 Here in the picture on the left we show a detailed technical version of how corrosion and pitting occurs.
 Explanations to each picture and partly graphically animated.

 Depending on the water and the quality of the pipe, this process takes place more quickly in areas, where the surface have already been attacked, compared to a surface whose still intact.
 Over time, the pitting build a pit and eats its way through the pipe.
 This becomes leaky and a hole develops.
-This piece of pipe with the hole must either be repaired or replaced.
+This piece of pipe with the pinhole leak must either be repaired or replaced.

 The damage can be quite high.
 Repairing the pipe is not the problem.
 It’s the damage the leaking water can cause.
 The escaping water that is distributed in walls and floors.
 Frequently to localize the spot in the pipe, which has the pitting corrosion, is extremely laborious and complex.

 Preventive against pitting corrosion